Crews are working to improve access to and from Rocky Mountain National Park with the Downtown Estes Loop Project.

 Several lakes dot the Estes Park Valley and Rocky Mountain National Park, but only a few allow recreational boating.
 The most popular, Lake Estes, spreads across 185 surface acres to the east of downtown Estes Park.
 Here, at the Lake Estes Marina, visitors can rent canoes, lake kayaks, stand-up paddle boards, motorized fishing boats, pontoon boats and paddle boats from roughly May 1 to the middle of September (depending on the weather).
 Once on the water, the views offer a unique perspective of the surrounding mountains and landscape.
 Plus, boating provides a fun way to spend a few hours or even a full day!
 Bring a picnic to enjoy on shore or in the boat.
 Fish, read, paddle or simply relax-once you're in control of the boat, the choice is yours.
 Explore inlets as the sun warms your back; you'll feel a million miles away from civilization even though you're in the heart of it.

-Whether you have your own boat or choose to rent one, boating on area lakes offers a serene way to experience the beauty and views of Estes Park and its surroundings.
+Whether you have your own boat or choose to rent one, boating on Lake Estes offers a serene way to experience the beauty and serene way to experience the beauty and views of Estes Park and its surroundings.